MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/acs-to-teams-meeting/includes/07-Deploy-to-Azure-Container-Apps.md

         --ingress-protocol Https --ingress-traffic Anywhere
     ```

-1. Once your container app deployment completes, navigate to it in the Azure Portal and select the **Application Url** on the **Overview** screen to view the application running in the nginx container!
+1. Once your container app deployment completes, navigate to it in the Azure portal and select the **Application Url** on the **Overview** screen to view the application running in the nginx container!